data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 Courses Content
 ============================

-NOTE: The information below is from the previous Intensive Course - updated course and project details for November 2022 will be available shortly.

 This week-long course will be split into three types of classes: theory, practice and project.
 During the project session, students will work in small groups toward a case study of practical importance.
 The final examination of the course will be a short presentation of the projects.

-_List of Courses (March 2022):_

-- Course 1: _Quantitative Data Analysis and Cartography_ ([Léa Saint-Raymond](https://u-paris10.academia.edu/LéaSaintRaymond)).
+_Lecture Topics will include:_

+- Introduction to Digital Humanities
-- Course 2: _Computer Vision for the Humanities_ ([Mathieu Aubry](http://imagine.enpc.fr/~aubrym/)).
+- Computer Vision for the Humanities
-- Course 3: _Introduction to Natural Language Processing_ ([Thierry Poibeau](https://www.lattice.cnrs.fr/membres/direction/thierry-poibeau/)).
-- Course 4: _DH/AI Tools and Astronomy_ ([Matthieu Husson](https://syrte.obspm.fr/spip/science/histoire/membres-de-l-equipe/article/matthieu-husson) and [Ségolène Albouy](https://github.com/Segolene-Albouy)).
+- NLP for the Humanities
+- Introduction to Stylometry
+- Web development for AI
+- DH/AI tools for History of Astronomy
+- Advanced Topics in NLP
+- Computer Vision for Digital Humanities projects
+- Digital Humanities for Art History

 _The practical sessions will feature:_
-- Python programming for AI.
+- Python programming for AI
-- Digital Sources and Tools for the Humanities.
+- Digital Sources and Tools for the Humanities

-_List of Projects (March 2022):_
+_List of Projects:_
-- Project 1: Matsukata’s Confiscated Collection (Léa Saint-Raymond with Mathieu Rimet-Meille)
+- Project 1: Computational analysis of George Viau’s collection (Léa Saint-Raymond with Quentin Bernet)
-- Project 2: Digital workflow from text retrieval to text alignment on a medieval French text (Lucence Ing)
-- Project 3: Exploring the Twittersphere of the French presidential election (Armin Pournaki)
+- Project 2: Exploring the Twittersphere of the French presidential election (Armin Pournaki)
-- Project 4: Analysing medieval astronomical diagrams (Tristan Dot and Ségolène Albouy)
+- Project 3: Analysing medieval astronomical diagrams (Tristan Dot and Ségolène Albouy)
+- Project 4: additional project applying NLP techniques, details forthcoming

 <!--
 Schedule (tba)